Introduction

 - Request a certificate and automatically configure it on Nginx.

-to agree to the terms of service. - Confirm whether your new certificate is accessible or not over HTTPS.
+Replace your domain name with an# sudo certbot --nginx -d example.comexample.comin the above command. if you running Certbot for the first time you will be prompted to enter an email and pressYto agree to the terms of service. - Confirm whether your new certificate is accessible or not over HTTPS.
 To do this Try reloading your website using

-and notice your browser’s security indicator.
+https://your-domain.comand notice your browser’s security indicator.